Contributed by Annye Notman, Crothall Healthcare Director of Healthcare Technology Planning

 Crothall can modify your services based on your hospital’s operational and clinical needs.
 This is especially critical in times like today, as we experience this pandemic.
 Crothall can provide hospitals with the support they need by analyzing inventory to ensure standardized medical equipment purchases.
 Crothall is a reliable resource of information for hospitals to provide better patient care at a lower cost.

 Having an HTM partner, like Crothall, can enable you to better manage your medical assets by following a data-driven maintenance schedule and servicing a device until it reaches its true end of life, rather than replacing it when it is simply no longer supported by the manufacturer.
-An HTM partner also relieve the burden placed on nurses and other healthcare professionals to find and clean equipment, freeing up their time to focus on patient care and increasing their workplace satisfaction levels.
+An HTM partner also relieves the burden placed on nurses and other healthcare professionals to find and clean equipment, freeing up their time to focus on patient care and increasing their workplace satisfaction levels.
 Finally, a partner like Crothall makes sure hospitals have access to information and equipment they need during these critical times.